Welcome! We're glad you're here. That's a good start!

 Are you a little worried?
 Let's go deeper.

-The climate clock shows that we have only seven years to limit global warming to 1,5℃ and achieve net-zero emission - a point of no return that science tells us is likely to make the worst climate impacts inevitable.
+The climate clock shows that we have only six years to limit global warming to 1,5℃ and achieve net-zero emission - a point of no return that science tells us is likely to make the worst climate impacts inevitable.
 (The Climate Clock)

 We have never been in such a critical moment of life on Earth.
 The Doomsday clock is 100 seconds to midnight and indicates humanity is close to destroying the planet.
 Therefore this is the last call to rethink how we consume and use resources.
 We have only one planet to live on, so let's do as much as possible to protect it from disaster.